4.1. Differentials

 An exact differential yields the same integral regardless of path.
 It turns out that state functions have exact differentials.
 This requirement comes from consideration that the path integrals of exact functions give the same result independent of the path.
 I just mention this to be thorough, but don’t worry if you don’t know about path integrals.
 In contrast to state functions, path functions have inexact differentials.

-We can use Euler’s criterion for exactness to determine whether a differential is exact or inexact, where exact differentials are based on state functions and inexact ones are based on path functions.
-To do this, take partial derivatives with respect to all variables in all possible orders and then assess whether the same result is achieved.
-If the order of partial derivatives does not change the result, the variable is exact, whereas if the order of partial derivatives does change the result, the variable is inexact.
+We can use Euler’s test for exactness to determine whether a differential is exact or inexact, where exact differentials correspond to state functions and inexact differnetials correspond to path functions.
+To do this, we will take mixed partial derivatives in different orders and then check whether the same result is achieved.
+If the order of the mixed partial derivatives does not change the result, the differential is exact and the function is a state function, whereas if the order of partial derivatives does change the result, the differential is inexact and the differential is a path function.

 Let’s look at the function